pcast01/pcast01.github.io/_pages/about.md

 Server databases web-enabling them using Active Server Pages (ASP), significantly decreasing processing time and increasing accuracy.

-__Computer Technician__ - Provided IT support on variety of IT tasks to include hardware fixes and software troubl.
+__Computer Technician__ - Provided IT support on variety of IT tasks to include hardware fixes and software troubleshooting.